Search Inside Bitcoins

 • WeTrust (TRST)

-What fees does Exodus wallet have?
+What fees does Exodus Wallet have?

-How to open an Exodus wallet account?
+How do you open an Exodus wallet account?

-1. Visit the official website of Exodus wallet.
-Double check if you are not using a phishing website.
+1. Visit the official website of Exodus Wallet.
+Double-check if you are not using a phishing website.

 2. On the top right corner of the website, you will find the ‘Download’ button.
 Click on it.